http://erilaistaenglantia.blogspot.fi/2015/03/naurua-luokassa-puhesimulaattori-ja.html

 - Well, mostly I just scream.

-How would you advice a person who is about to weld without safety goggles or welding mask?
+How would you advice a person who is about to weld without safety goggles or welding mask?- Here's a list of kennels that sell guide dogs.

 You are at the workshop and your workmate's hair has caught fire.
 What should you do?